-What is the best cure for toothache?
+What is an excellent cure for toothache?

 Dental emergencies account for 2.1 million emergency room visits per year in the United States.
 Often these emergencies are due to trauma or infection.
 Patients may not feel sure if the symptoms they are experiencing are truly a dental emergency or if they should wait until normal business hours to seek dental care.

 What Are Some Common Reasons For Toothaches?
+What is considered an excellent cure for toothache?

 Untreated tooth decay: